I am obsessed with vintage Yamaha amplifiers

 I also need to replace the four bulbs for the two meters and tuner

 Some have criticised the LS50 sound as bright and lacking in bass.
-The reality, though, is that – like Yamaha amplifiers – the sound is accurate, exciting and not always flattering if the source is low quality.
-But to say there is no mid-range or low-end is a user error issue and most music sounds glorious.
+The reality, though, is that – like Yamaha amplifiers – the sound is accurate, exciting and not always flattering if the source quality is poor.
+But to say there is no mid-range or low-end is a user-error issue and most music sounds glorious.

 What I would say is that the 85-watt Yamaha A-S500 can power the difficult-to-drive KEF LS50 (85dB speaker sensitivity versus 91dB for the Mercury V4).
 However, I wanted to see why KEF went with two amplifiers for the LS50W – a 280-watt class D and a 100-watt class A/B.

 So I purchased another two vintage Yamaha amplifiers.
-First came the admittedly weaker 1974 CR-800, acquired during those oh-so-fun lockdowns.
-It looks fantastic, pumps out 45 watts at 8 ohms and is uncharacteristically warm for a Yammie.
+First came the admittedly weaker CR-800 from 1974, acquired during those oh-so-fun lockdowns.
+It looks fantastic, pumps out 45 watts at 8 ohms and is uncharacteristically warm for the brand.

 Some say it is one of the best-sounding Yamahas ever.
-While I cannot confirm or deny that bold claim, I am curious whether it has ever been serviced.
+While I cannot confirm or deny that bold claim, I am curious whether my example has ever been serviced.
 If not, inside are 50-year-old capacitors, transistors, relays and solder joints.
 With some work, it would probably sound even nicer.

 Unfortunately, there is some crackling and static in the background.
 There is also a pop when turning it off, which is likely (and hopefully) down to a dirty protection relay.
 The plastic cover looks tarnished and the metal contacts are brown.
 It can also be because of blown bulbs, all four which are sitting on my desk ready to be fitted.